 - Do not use the oven for any reason other than food preparation, such as for drying clothes, paper, or any other non food items or for sterilizing purposes. - 2.
-Do not use the oven when empty, this could damage the oven. - Do not use the oven cavity for any type of storage, such as papers, cookbook, cookware etc. - Do not operate the oven without the glass tray in place.
+Do not use the oven when empty, this could damage the oven. - Do not use the oven cavity for any type of storage, such as papers, cookbook, cookware etc. - 4.
+Do not operate the oven without the glass tray in place.
 Be sure it is sitting properly on the rotating base. - Make sure you remove caps or lids prior to cooking when you cook food sealed in bottles. - Do not put foreign material between the oven surface and door.
 It could result in excessive leakage of microwave energy. - Do not use recycled paper products for cooking.
 They may contain impurities which could cause sparks and/or fires when used during cooking. - 8.
 Do not pop popcorn unless popped in a microwave approved popcorn popper or unless it's commercially packaged and recommended especially for microwave ovens.
 Microwave popped corn produces a lower yield than conventional popping; there will be a number of unpopped kernels.
 Do not use oil unless specified by the manufacturer. - Do not cook any food surrounded by a membrane, such as egg yolks, potatoes, chicken livers, etc., without first piercing them several times with a fork. - Do not pop popcorn longer than the manufacturer's directions.
 (Popping time is generally below 3 minutes).
 Longer cooking does not yield more popped corn it can cause scorching and fire.
+Also, the cooking tray can become too hot to handle or may break.